AzirM6513/blog-app-heroku/README.md

 Blog App used to teach me fundamental concepts in web development.

 ## Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project on your local machine.

 ### Prerequisites